≡ Menu

 The true answer was: There was no secret method.
 I just ate A LOT less, and moved A LOT more.

 I was literally spending 2+ hours in the gym every single day.
 I didn’t eat anything for breakfast (except for coffee with butter), and then had some sushi or sashimi around 3pm, and then maybe some boiled corn in the afternoon.
 I drank only water.
 And the sushi portion was really tiny.
 I was constantly hungry.
 But I was in that zone where I felt like: Fuck it all, I just want to do it.
-Within less than 3 months, I lost more than 20kg.
+Within less than 3 months, I lost all that fat.

 I’ve used a 7-minute workout app for the past couple of months, and I’ve done that workout at least 3-4 times per week.
 Just as a simple habit.
 You can always fit in 7 minutes, there’s just no excuse for that.
 For me, I think of it as a quick thing I can do to get a minimum dose of exercise in, as well as some basic strength conditioning, and preparing my body for what’s ahead.
 Telling my body: Hey brother, we’re going to get into a different gear at some point soon.